kebaldwi/DNAC-TEMPLATES/LABS/LAB2-Onboarding-Template/README.md

 ### Step 1 - ***Hierarchy***
 1. The **Hierarchy** within DNA Center will be used to roll out code and configurations ongoing so my guidance around this is to closely align this to the change management system.
 If you need change management down to floors or even Intermediate/Main Distribution Facilities then its a good idea to build your hierarchy to suit this.
 This is a **(required)** step.
-2. Although you can manually set up the hierarchy we will use an automation script to implement the hierarchy via **dnacentercli** part of the ***DNA Center SDK*** To do this we will make use of the terminal application in the Windows workstation and create a python virtual environment.
+2. Although you can manually set up the hierarchy we will use an automation script to implement the hierarchy via **dnacentercli** part of the ***DNA Center SDK*** To do this we will make use of the terminal application `Git Bash` in the Windows workstation and create a python virtual environment.
 Once the Python virtual environment is running we will install the DNA Center SDK via pip install and then install the DNA Center CLI tool similarly.

-Open the terminal environment and past the following into the cli window.
+Open the terminal environment and paste the following into the cli window to create the virtual environment in which to work.

 ```
+ py -3 -m venv py3-venv
+ source py3-venv/Scripts/activate

+ winpty <path-to-python-installation-dir>/python.exe

+$ENV:PATH="$ENV:PATH;C:\Users\administrator\AppData\Local\Programs\Python\Python38-32\"

 ```